-Avoid embarrassment and costly mistakes with our invaluable guide to becoming a fully fledged golfer.
+Avoid embarrassment and costly mistakes as a beginner with our invaluable guide to becoming a fully fledged golfer.

 So you want to take up golf?
 Good for you, and welcome to a lifelong relationship with a sport (and before you say it, yes, golf is a sport, it’s in the Olympics and everything…) that will bring you joy and despair, highs and lows, new friendships, travel opportunities, life lessons, and much, much more.

 But, before all that, we know that you just want to get through the first steps of becoming a golfer without embarrassing yourself or making any expensive mistakes.
 That’s why we’ve put together this Complete Beginner’s Guide to Golf – covering everything from what to wear, where to play, when to play, what to say, what not to say, the rules you actually need to know, what to spend your money on, what not to waste your money on, and how to avoid getting into a big punch-up on the second green.

 We think this guide gives you everything you need to set you on the fast-track to becoming a brilliant and happy golfer without making the mistakes many newcomers do, but if you take only one thing from it, make it this:

 Every golfer you see – even the really good ones and the ones with all the flashy gear – they all started out as complete beginners too.
 Being a beginner golfer is nothing to be ashamed of and no one is judging you.
 In fact, most experienced golfers will enjoy the opportunity to pass on their wisdom and give you guidance.
 Enjoy the learning process from the very beginning – including the successes and failures you’ll no doubt experience along the way – and you can already start calling yourself a golfer.

 Did you know: Today's Golfer magazine is full of advice on the best equipment and tips to help your game!
 Click Now to take advantage of our latest subscription offers